 Money Management For Kids

 Teaching your child to manage their money at an early age will instill financial discipline.
-Give them pocket money at an appropriate age and then give them the freedom to make their buying choices.
+Give them pocket money at an appropriate age and also the freedom to make their own buying decisions.

 Most of the time, you have young children coming up to you and asking you to remove money from the ATM.
-In the current world plastic money like credit cards, debit cards, paytm, online shopping etc., makes it difficult for a child to understand the value of money.
+In the current world, plastic money like credit cards, debit cards, paytm, online shopping etc., make it difficult for a child to understand the value of money.

-They might feel that there is an unlimited source of money which can be accessed by everyone, all the time.
+They might feel that there is an unlimited source of money which can be accessed by everyone, anytime.
 It is important to talk to them and make them understand how money is earned and the hard work involved in the process.

 When you take them to an ATM, ensure that you explain to them that money comes out from the machine because it is the money from your bank account.
 It is your hard earned money for which you spend hours at work.
-When you remove this money from the ATM, obviously less money will be there for use in the future.
+When you remove this money from the ATM, obviously there would be less money available for use in the future.

-Explain them the importance of buying more at a less cost.
+- Explain to them the importance of buying more at a less cost.

 You need to explain to them the pricing of different items at the supermarket.
 Explain to them the difference between the cheaper and the most expensive version of the same product.

 Tell them the days of discounts and sale, wherein you can buy more at a less price.
 You can tell them the different aspects of usage, quality, and branding.
 Advise them not to pay a premium for brands but to use a cheaper option that provides almost the same features and product usage.
 Explain to them the price difference and the saving aspect.